lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-10-12-crypto-protocols.md

 **achieves what it set out to achieve**.
 Verification is meaningless unless you are explicit about what you are trying to prove.
-The Needham–Schroeder paper set forth its assumptions clearly, but almost nobody seems to have noticed.
+The Needham–Schroeder paper declared its assumptions, but almost nobody seems to have noticed.
 It would have been enough to note that while the protocol fails under the now widely accepted Dolev–Yao model, it is correct according to its own design criteria.